-Certifed Organic seeds with NOP-Compliant Pelleting is designated by GP.
+Certifed Organic seed with NOP-Compliant Pelleting is designated by GP.

 Pelleted lettuce is commonly primed (though not always), and we do not indicate this with a special part number as it varies based on the characteristics of individual seed lots.
 Be assured that certified organic seed is only primed with certified organic methods if the process is necessary.
 Currently, we only offer one specially primed variety, conventional Primed Rosemary, which is indicated with an E in the part number.

 Seeds that are known to be Primed are designated by an E in the product numbers.